 A high-quality audio component is an investment similar to a car; it features many engineering choices and solutions, and manufacturers build them to last many years.

-Furthermore, to understand what grades audiophile equipment, one must know the processes that went into the manufacturing stage.
+To understand what grades audiophile equipment, one must know the processes that went into the manufacturing stage.
 It’s common to observe many unique materials and minimalistic methods in these audio devices’ electrical and conduct circuitry.

-Furthermore, you are not only paying for these valuable materials but also for the research and development time to make them ideal.
+You are not only paying for these valuable materials but also for the research and development time to make them ideal.
 Mentioning Shunyata wires again, their analog interconnects cables feature six exclusive development processes, while their speaker cables have five intricate technologies.

 To illustrate the meticulous work that goes into Shunyata cables, let’s explore one of the six technologies they use in their analog interconnects.